PennyLaneAI/pennylane/doc/introduction/compiling_circuits.rst

         return qml.expval(qml.grouping.string_to_pauli_word("ZZZ"))

-Instead of executing the circuit directly, it will be partitioned into smaller fragments according to the :class:`~pennylane.WireCut` locations, and each fragment executed multiple times.
+Instead of executing the circuit directly, it will be partitioned into smaller fragments according to the :class:`~.pennylane.WireCut` locations, and each fragment executed multiple times.
 PennyLane automatically combines the results of the fragment executions to recover the expected output of the original uncut circuit.